Vale Automated Matcha Machine

 Vale is building a matcha beverage company designed to scale into offices, apartment buildings, and other spaces a traditional cafe can't reach.
 The task was to create a user experience that invoked a local coffee kiosk, delivering premium, made-to-order drinks without feeling anything like a vending machine.

 Mixer designed and engineered the exterior housing, the drink-delivery portals, and the user experience, from maintenance access and restocks to the final customer pickup.
-We partnered with Deaton Engineering, who developed the interior systems and robotics, from day one.
-The experience a customer sees and the machine that produces it are the same designed object, so the two had to be developed in concert.
+We partnered with Deaton Engineering on the interior systems and robotics from day one, building the experience and the machinery as a single, seamless product.
+The robotics stay deliberately out of view, so the focus stays on the drink and the person picking it up.

 Image